 Form 3921 is issued for incentive stock options in the year they are transferred to the employee.

-This form includes the necessary information to properly report the sale of these units when you do decide to sell them in the future.
+It includes the necessary information to properly report the sale of these units when you decide to do so.

 Form 3922 is issued for employee stock options that you purchased but do not sell.